In the mood for some PR movies?

 Eli Wurman (Al Pacino) in People I Know is a press agent who knows everyone.

-CJ Cregg (Allison Janney) in The West Wing works as a press secretary to the US President.
+CJ Cregg (Allison Janney) in The West Wing is a press secretary to the US President.

 Helen (Gwyneth Paltrow) in Sliding Doors is a hard-working PR professional with two different narratives.